ericabouaf/swf-lambda-decider/README.md

 # swf-lambda-decider

-Amazon Lambda Decider for Simple WorkFlow (SWF)
+Amazon Lambda Decider for Amazon Simple WorkFlow (SWF)

-To launch those lambda, we recommand using: https://github.com/neyric/swf-lambda-decider-poller
+## Intro

+This library tries its best to make it easy to write SWF deciders in Javascript, and host them on Amazon Lambda.

+Important: this library does not poll SWF for decision task.
+To launch decider-lambdas, we recommand using the [swf-lambda-decider-poller project](https://github.com/neyric/swf-lambda-decider-poller).

 ## Usage

+New: To simplify the developpement of lambda-deciders, please check out the [swf-lambda-decider YeoMan generator](https://github.com/neyric/generator-swf-lambda-decider)

  * Create a new npm package for your workflow decider :
 ````sh